apereo/cas/cas-server-documentation/integration/Delegate-Authentication.md

 An identity provider is a server which can authenticate users (like Google, Yahoo...) instead of a CAS server.
 If you want to delegate the CAS authentication to Twitter for example, you have to add an OAuth client for the provider: Twitter.
 For each delegated authentication mechanism, you must define the appropriate client.

-Clients can be defined via properties for the most common ones (in the `cas.properties` file):
+Clients can be defined via properties for the most common ones (in the `application.properties` file):

 ```properties
 # cas.pac4j.facebook.id=